davidcole1340/ext-php-rs/README.md

 - PHP 8.0 or later
      - No support is planned for lower versions.
+- Linux or Darwin-based OS
 - Rust - no idea which version
+- Clang 3.9 or greater

 See the following links for the dependency crate requirements: